 Impact of demonetization

-Singh said that the recent demonization drive “has resulted in a short-term adverse impact for all operators by affecting the recharge behavior during the quarter,” although he didn’t expand on the severity of the impact.
+Singh said that the recent demonization drive “has resulted in a short-term adverse impact on all operators by affecting the recharge behavior during the quarter,” although he didn’t expand on the severity of the impact.
 Rival operator Airtel said that demonetization had an immediate impact that lasted for few weeks.
 “But like we saw in some of our other businesses, like DTH, that recovery was reasonably quick.
-There was some postponement of purchases, but it was quite quick,” Airtel’s CEO Sunil Mittal mentioned in a recent analyst call.
+There was some postponement of purchases, but it was quite quick,” Airtel’s MD & CEO Gopal Mittal mentioned in a recent analyst call.

 “Operators with scale only will be able to survive”